Hyperawareness: What is hypervigilance, and what does hypervigilance feel like

 Hypervigilance is characterized by intrusive thoughts, intense anxiety, and sometimes even compulsions.

-It’s incredibly annoying, and can negatively influence the affected person’s life to a degree that they’re unable, or unwilling, to leave their own home that they often consider their safe haven where they don’t experience that extreme distress.
+It’s incredibly annoying, and can negatively influence the affected person’s life to a degree that they’re unable, or unwilling, to leave their own home they often consider their safe haven where they don’t experience that extreme distress.

 Even so, it is treatable, and in most cases even curable.
 Exposure therapy, learning to control your mind and thoughts, can offer solace to temper a hyperactive psyche.

-1 thought on “Hyperawareness: What is hypervigilance, and what does hypervigilance feel like”
+3 thoughts on “Hyperawareness: What is hypervigilance, and what does hypervigilance feel like”

 Comments are closed.